Now Open

 Washington City has more than doubled in population over the past 15 years.
 Neighborhoods like Coral Canyon, Washington Fields, and the areas around the Red Cliffs National Conservation Area now house thousands of families with skate, BMX, and bike-park-age kids.
 The existing regional options — Sk8 George Skatepark in St. George and the smaller features at Vernon Worthen Park — have been crowded on summer evenings.
 A dedicated Washington facility reduces travel for Washington County families and spreads action sports participation across more infrastructure.

-• Concrete skate plaza — street-style features including ledges, rails, manny pads, stairs, and banks designed for skateboards, scooters, and inline skates
+• Concrete skate plaza — street-style features for skateboards, scooters, and inline skates

-• Bowls and transitions — vertical pool-style bowls and quarter-pipe transitions for advanced skaters and BMX
+• Bowls and half-pipes — vertical pool-style bowls and transitions for advanced skaters and BMX

-• Pump track — looping asphalt or concrete track with rolling bumps and banked turns usable by bikes, scooters, and skateboards
+• Pump track — looping track with rolling bumps and banked turns usable by bikes, scooters, and skateboards

 Getting to Washington Wheels Park